Jamie Lee Curtis Speaks Out About Eliza Dushku’s Sexual Molestation Claims: ‘The Truth Will Set Us All Free’

 Jamie Lee Curtis has responded to Eliza Dushku’s sexual molestation claims against a stunt coordinator they both worked with in the 1994 film True Lies.
 The Freaky Friday actress, who played Dushku’s mom in True Lies, said that she was “shocked” and “saddened.”
 Curtis also revealed that Dushku had shared the story with her a few years ago.

-On Saturday, Dushku published on Facebook her account of her alleged sexual molestation by Joel Kramer, who was, at the time, one of the leading stunt coordinators in Hollywood.
+On Saturday, Dushku went to Facebook and gave her account of her alleged sexual molestation by Joel Kramer, who was, at the time, one of the leading stunt coordinators in Hollywood.
 According to the Buffy the Vampire Slayer alum, Kramer groomed her and got her parents’ trust.
 One day, she wrote, he lured her into his Miami hotel room.

 “I remember how he laid me down on the bed, wrapped me with his gigantic writhing body, and rubbed all over me.
 He spoke these words: ‘You’re not going to sleep on me now sweetie, stop pretending you’re sleeping,’ as he rubbed harder and faster against my catatonic body.
 When he was ‘finished,’ he suggested, ‘I think we should be careful…,’ [about telling anyone] he meant.
 I was 12, he was 36.”

 On Sunday, Curtis published an op-ed in the Huffington Post in which she said that Dushku’s story has “awakened” us to the “horrific” reality of the abuse of children in Hollywood.
 The actress looked back on her numerous experiences playing the role of on-screen mom to many of Hollywood’s most famous child actors.
-She lamented how despite the strict rules imposed on the work of child actors, these things still happen.
+She lamented how, despite the strict rules imposed on the work of child actors, these things still happen.

 Curtis also noted that what makes Dushku’s experience more twisted and difficult was that the alleged molester was the very person who was in charge of their lives on the set of True Lies.
 Because the film required numerous complicated stunts, including one in which Curtis was suspended under a helicopter and Dushku was suspended from the top of an office tower, both actresses had to put a massive amount of trust on Kramer.